Templatus/.github/profile/README.md

 # templatus

-One Ruby on Rails template in multiple flavors.

-Currently available:

-- API/Vue.js
+Opinionated starter kit for creating web applications with Ruby on Rails.
+It comes in several flavors, available so far:

-- Hotwire
+- Hotwire (the "DHH way")
-- Inertia/Svelte.js
+- Vue.js connected by API
+- Svelte.js connected by Inertia.js